jakobo/rfc/README.md

 Modifications to "active" RFCs can be done in follow-up pull requests.
 We strive to write each RFC that refers to architecture in a manner that it will reflect the final design; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of release.

 In general, once published, RFCs should not be substantially changed.
 Only very minor changes should be submitted as amendments.
 More substantial changes should be new RFCs, with a link added to the original RFC.

-# Isn't <tool> Good Enough?
-If you have a great system that already helps you capture "why" and is good at democratizing ideas, you don't need this!
-If you're looking for something that has advantages over tools such as slack, wikis, and documents this may be a strong alternative.

 # Acknowledgments / License
 This work was inspired by the [Rust RFC Process](https://github.com/rust-lang/rfcs) and IETF [RFC3](https://tools.ietf.org/html/rfc3) "Documentation Conventions".